 In Short: We collect personal information that you or your employer provide to us.

-We collect personal information that is voluntarily provided to us when an employee is registered with the Application.
+We collect personal information that is voluntarily provided to us when an employee or third party is registered with the Application.

 - full name